GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/link-text/index.md

 conveys a hyperlink's target, both users and search engines can more easily understand your content and how it relates to other pages.

+## How the Lighthouse link text audit fails

-Lighthouse flags any links without descriptive text:
+Lighthouse flags links without descriptive text:

 <figure class="w-figure">
   <img class="w-screenshot w-screenshot--filled" src="link-text.png" alt="Lighthouse audit showing links don't have descriptive text">
 </figure>

-## How this audit fails

 Lighthouse flags the following generic link text: